Texas State University

 San Antonio is one of the largest cities in America, yet it continues to maintain a comparatively affordable cost of living coupled with big city amenities.
-The City’s cost of living only adds to San Antonio’s appeal as a frontier for high business growth and an alluring, affordable lifestyle that young professionals enjoy.
-San Antonio’s cost of living when compared to other cities is on average 11.9 percentage points lower, according to the Cost of Living Index published by the Council for Community & Economic Research (2017).
+The city’s cost of living only adds to San Antonio’s appeal as a frontier for high business growth and an alluring, affordable lifestyle that young professionals enjoy.
+San Antonio’s cost of living when compared to other cities is on average 13 percentage points lower, according to the Cost of Living Index published by the Council for Community & Economic Research (2018).

 With 15 colleges and universities in the San Antonio area and a student population of over 160,000, our community enjoys the continual growth of a robust educated workforce.
 San Antonio’s higher education institutions offer a diverse range of studies including sciences, businesses, technology, and the arts, among many others.

-Often referred to as Military City, USA and the home of military medicine.
+San Antonio is Military City, USA and the home of military medicine.
 The community has carried a strong military presence for centuries.
-With 4 major military bases as part of Joint Base San Antonio (SABJ), it is no surprise that the city is home to one of the largest active and retired military populations in the nation.
+With 4 major military bases as part of Joint Base San Antonio (JBSA), it is no surprise that the city is home to one of the largest active and retired military populations in the nation.
 The military in San Antonio not only has brought a sense of pride to the city, but also strengthens the economy and has spurred dramatic growth and innovations in cybersecurity, technology and life sciences industries.

 Randolph Air Force Base – Headquarters for Air Education and Training Command and the Air Force Military Personnel Center